samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 The reply from Redis is `"Gary"`.

-It's very useful to be able to get the element that was removed from the list as we may want to do something special with it.
+It's very useful to be able to get the element that was removed from the List as we may want to do something special with it.

-Redis lists are implemented as linked lists because its engineering team envisioned that for a database system [it is crucial to be able to add elements to a very long list in a very fast way](https://redis.io/topics/data-types-intro#redis-lists).
+Redis Lists are implemented as linked lists because its engineering team envisioned that for a database system [it is crucial to be able to add elements to a very long list in a very fast way](https://redis.io/topics/data-types-intro#redis-lists).

 ## Sets

-In Redis, a set is similar to a list except that it doesn't keep any specific order for its elements and each element must be unique.
+In Redis, a Set is similar to a List except that it doesn't keep any specific order for its elements and each element must be unique.

 ### SADD

-We create a set by using the [`SADD`](https://redis.io/commands/sadd) command that adds the specified members to the key:
+We create a Set by using the [`SADD`](https://redis.io/commands/sadd) command that adds the specified members to the key:

 ```shell
 SADD key member [member ...]
 ```

-Specified members that are already part of the set are ignored.
-If the key doesn't exist, a new set is created and the unique specified members are added.
-If the key already exists or it is not a set, an error is returned.
+Specified members that are already part of the Set are ignored.
+If the key doesn't exist, a new Set is created and the unique specified members are added.
+If the key already exists or it is not a Set, an error is returned.

 Let's create a `languages` set: